Rzvn-HN/ai-code-assistant/README.md

 A Retrieval-Augmented Generation (RAG) based AI coding assistant that understands software repositories and helps developers search and interact with their codebase using Large Language Models (LLMs).

-The goal of this project is to build a private AI coding companion that can analyze project context and provide intelligent programming assistance.

 ##  Features